+LEGISLATIVE FISCAL ESTIMATE

+[Second Reprint]

-LEGISLATIVE FISCAL ESTIMATE [First Reprint] SENATE, No. 2891 STATE OF NEW JERSEY 220th LEGISLATURE
+SENATE, No. 2891 STATE OF NEW JERSEY 220th LEGISLATURE

-DATED: NOVEMBER 2, 2022
+DATED: MAY 19, 2023

 SUMMARY

-Synopsis: Expands scope of Office of State Long-Term Care Ombudsman; appropriates \$1 million.
-Type of Impact: Annual State expenditure increase, potential annual State revenue increase.
-Agencies Affected: Office of the State Long-term Care Ombudsman.
+Synopsis: Expands scope of Office of State Long-Term Care Ombudsman.

+Type of Impact: Annual State expenditure increase, potential annual State revenue

+increase.
-Office of Legislative Services Estimate

-Fiscal Impact Year 1 Year 2 & Thereafter State Cost Increase Up to \$1 million Indeterminate Potential State Revenue Increase Indeterminate Indeterminate

-- The Office of Legislative Services (OLS) concludes that the Office of the State Long-Term Care Ombudsman (LTCO) will incur an expenditure increase of up to \$1 million in the first year of the bill's implementation.
-Annual State costs thereafter are indeterminate but will increase over time as more complaints are filed with the office due to the bill's provisions, thereby requiring the LTCO to hire more staff and recruit more volunteers to investigate and resolve those complaints.
-The bill also indicates that \$300,000 of the appropriation is to be used to undertake an advertising campaign promoting the office's Volunteer Advocate Program. - The OLS estimates that annual State revenue may increase under the bill by an indeterminate amount to the extent that penalties are collected, as permitted under current law, from long-term care staff and facilities for non-compliance with the new reporting mandate under the bill regarding a resident, under the age of 60, who is being or has been abused or exploited.
+Agencies Affected: Office of the State Long-Term Care Ombudsman.
+Office of Legislative Services Estimate Fiscal Impact Year 1 Year 2 & Thereafter Between \$460,000 At a minimum between \$460,000 State Cost Increase and \$965,000 and \$965,000 Potential State Revenue Increase Indeterminate Indeterminate - The Office of Legislative Services (OLS) concludes that the Office of the State Long-Term Care Ombudsman (LTCO) will incur an expenditure increase of between \$460,000 and \$965,000 in the first year of the bill's implementation.
+Annual State costs thereafter are estimated to be at least at these levels and may increase over time as more complaints are filed with the office due to the bill's provisions, thereby requiring the LTCO to hire more staff to investigate and resolve those complaints. - The OLS estimates that annual State revenue may increase under the bill by an indeterminate amount to the extent that penalties are collected, as permitted under current law, from long-term care staff and facilities for non-compliance with the new reporting mandate under the bill regarding a resident, under the age of 60, who is being or has been abused or exploited.
+BILL DESCRIPTION The bill expands the current statutory responsibilities of the LTCO to include long-term care residents under 60 years of age.

-BILL DESCRIPTION

-The bill expands the current statutory responsibilities of the LTCO to include long-term care residents under 60 years of age.
 The LTCO is responsible for securing, preserving, and promoting the health, safety, and welfare of New Jersey's long-term care residents, primarily through investigations of abuse and exploitation.